JGCRI/gcam-doc/demand_energy.md

 #### Iron and Steel

 The Iron and Steel sector in GCAM consists of three distinct subsectors: Basic Oxygen Furnace (BOF), Electric Arc Furnace with scrap (EAF), and EAF with Direct Reduced Iron (DRI).
 Each subsector includes several competing technologies, such as fossil fuels w/ & w/o CCS, electricity, hydrogen, and biomass.
 Globally consistent cost assumptions for technologies in each subsector are estimated from the literature ([Ren et al. 2021](demand_energy.html#Ren2021)
 ;[Santos 2013](demand_energy.html#Santos2013)).
-Historical Iron and steel energy use is calibrated using energy data from IEA (flow sectors include IRONSTL, TBLASTFUR, EBLASTFUR, TCOKEOVS, and ECOKEOVs) and steel production from the World Steel Association (WSA).
+Historical Iron and steel energy use is calibrated using energy data from IEA (flow codes include IRONSTL, TBLASTFUR, EBLASTFUR, TCOKEOVS, and ECOKEOVs; for definitions see [IEA 2021](demand_energy.html#iea2021)) and steel production from the World Steel Association (WSA).
 The income elasticities that drive future iron and steel production across GCAM regions are estimated using NLIT (Non-linear inverse with time-efficiency-factor) function ([Van Ruijven et al. 2016](demand_energy.html#VanRuijven2016)).

 <img src="gcam-figs/iron_steel.jpg" width="400" height="500" /><br/>
 GCAM's representation of iron and steel production technologies and subsectors.{: .fig}

 #### Chemicals

 The chemicals sector represents the chemicals and petrochemicals industry, which is the largest industrial consumer of oil and gas.
 The chemicals sector is disaggregated into chemicals energy use and feedstocks.
-Historical chemicals energy use and feedstocks are calibrated from IEA energy balances (sectors include CHEMICAL and NECHEM).
+Historical chemicals energy use and feedstocks are calibrated from IEA energy balances (flow codes include CHEMICAL and NECHEM).
 For regions that only have feedstock use but no energy consumption in the IEA data, feedstocks are adjusted to zero (e.g., Africa_Eastern and South Asia).

 <img src="gcam-figs/Chemicals.png" width="400" height="500" /><br/>
 GCAM's representation of Chemicals sector.{: .fig}